-All new PhD Students in the Physics Department wanting to teach should complete this form by the 3rd of September 2020.
+All new PhD Students in the Physics Department wanting to teach should complete this form by the 30th August 2021.
 It is essential that you have also completed the GTA Application Form.
-You must also have the agreement of your Supervisor.

 As part of your PhD Course in the Physics Department at Warwick you have the opportunity to assist with the teaching of our undergraduate students.
 Most of our PhD students take up this opportunity and enjoy the experience of passing on their knowledge.
 You will benefit by developing skills that you will need in your future career, whether in academia or the commercial world; moreover, you will get paid for the hours spent preparing and delivering teaching.
 There may not be sufficient teaching roles for all interested PhD students, so everyone who applies may not immediately get allocated work in their first year.
 In these cases we will select students based on the information they provide in this selection form.